 Mass market spiced rums are rather one-dimensional.
 Most of them are distilled to nearly pure ethanol with little residual rum character, then aged for a year - just long enough to qualify as rum.
 Heavily dosed with vanilla, cinnamon, clove and sugar their flavor “profile” is designed for entry drinkers.
 They are heavy on flavorings and additives, and even heavier on exaggerated legendary persona.
 Most are ultimately destined for burial in cola and ice, and drank until drunk.

-Yet, Ron de Jeremy spiced rum is different from those bearing the names of celebrity captain’s, pirates and mythical sea creatures.
-Ron de Jeremy Spiced, despite it’s double-entendre marketing, is a darn good product.
+Ron de Jeremy spiced rum is different – and far better – from those bearing the names of celebrity captain’s, pirates and mythical sea creatures.
+Ron de Jeremy Spiced, despite it’s double-entendre marketing, is a darn good rum.

 Reviewed: November, 2012 at The Rum Gallery, USA.